Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 \subsection{Calculation of efficiency from deposition layer height}

-The powder catchment efficiency definition can be obtained also from geometrical considerations.
-Assuming the absence of porosity, the mass deposition rate is related to the cross-section area $A_{cs}$ of a single deposition track as
+The powder catchment efficiency can be defined also from geometrical considerations.
+Assuming the absence of porosity, the deposition mass rate is related to the cross-section area $A_{cs}$ of a single deposition track as

 with $v$ being the transverse scanning speed and $\rho$ the bulk material density.
-Referring to Figure \ref{fig:nozzle-track-scheme}(a), the cross-section area of a generic deposition track can be expressed as

-where $h_t$ and $w_t$ are the track height and width, while $k_g$ is a geometrical factor which depends on the track shape.
-E.g., in case of a half-elliptical track $k_g=\frac{\pi}{4}$, while for a rectangular track $k_g=1$.
-Therefore the powder catchment efficiency can be calculated from the track geometry by inserting Eq. \eqref{eq:m-dep-acs} into the general definition of Eq. \eqref{eq:eta-general}:

-Considering the deposition of a simple prismatic geometry composed of multiple tracks and multiple layers, referred to as bulk deposition from hereon, each layer is composed of $N_{t}$ adjacent tracks separated by a path transverse increment or pitch $r_x$, which is assumed constant in the current discussion.
-A minimum requirement for a bulk deposition without empty volumes is that the single track width must exceed the path transverse increment, thus $w_t>r_x$.
-This is a necessary condition for a partial overlap between each newly deposited track and the previous one within the same layer.
-Therefore $r_x$ is a relevant parameter for the determination of the bulk cross-section area $A_{cs}$, since it influences the effective track width and height.
-This can be understood considering that, in the presence of track overlapping, the incident laser beam partially remelts the material which was already deposited, while the incoming powder flow contributes to the height growth over the whole deposition region, hence also over the previous track.
-Indeed track overlapping translates in an actual height growth excess: inclined tracks are typically observed in multi-track LMD \cite{huang_new_2019}.
-Different geometrical models can be proposed to predict such track overlap effects \cite{ocelik_geometry_2014}, which are intrinsically linked with the mechanisms of melt pool formation \cite{sun_-process_2020}.
-In general, the experimental evidence is characterized by an initial transient in the track shape, which converges rapidly to a stationary regime within few adjacent tracks for a sufficiently high overlapping factor, defined as $0<(w_t-r_x)/w_t<1$.

-From purely geometrical considerations and in the simplified assumption of a stationary process, i.e. with the track width $w_t$ and height $h_t$ not varying significantly within the same layer, the average contribution given by each track to the layer deposition is equivalent to a rectangular cross-section whose dimensions are set by the path transverse increment $r_x$ and by the average layer height $\bar h$.
-Therefore, under the previous hypotheses, $k_g=1$ and the cross-section area of Eq. \eqref{eq:area-cross-1} averaged over a multi-track layer becomes
+We consider the deposition of a simple prismatic geometry composed of multiple tracks and multiple layers, referred to as bulk deposition from hereon.
+Each layer is composed of several adjacent tracks separated by a path transverse increment $r_x$, which is assumed constant in the current discussion.
+In common practice each track partially overlaps with the previous one: this translates in an actual height growth excess, and inclined tracks are typically observed in multi-track LMD \cite{huang_new_2019, ocelik_geometry_2014,sun_-process_2020}.
+The general experimental evidence is characterized by an initial transient in the track shape, which converges to a stationary regime within few adjacent tracks.
+From purely geometrical considerations, discussed in the Supplementary Material, the average contribution given by each track to the deposition layer is equivalent to a rectangular cross-section, whose dimensions are approximated by the path transverse increment $r_x$ and by the average layer height $\bar h$ as represented in Figure \ref{fig:nozzle-track-scheme}(a):